biometry/APES/Stats/stats10-StatisticalInference.md

 ---
 layout: page
-title: Inferential statistics
+title: Approaches to statistical inference
 category: stats
 ---

-Approaches to statistical inference
-===

 The idea of inferential statistics, or statistical inference, is to learn something, such as